MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 This article explains how to install Machine Learning Server 9.2.1 on a standalone Windows server that has an internet connection.
 If your server has restrictions on internet access, see [offline installation](machine-learning-server-windows-offline.md).

 > [!Note]
-> Although you can add Python support during Setup, script that calls functions from Python libraries must execute on [SQL Server 2017 Machine Learning Server with Python](https://docs.microsoft.com/sql/advanced-analytics/python/sql-server-python-service), or [Machine Learning Server for Hadoop](machine-learning-server-hadoop-install.md) in a Spark compute context.
-On Windows, you can run a web service that contains Python script, but web service execution is the only methodology we offer for Python on Windows in the 9.2.1 release.
-Additional capability for Python sessions and direct execution on Machine Learning Server for Windows is coming in subsequent releases.
+> Python support is new in this release.
+Although you can add Python during setup, script that calls Python functions must execute on [SQL Server 2017 Machine Learning Server with Python](https://docs.microsoft.com/sql/advanced-analytics/python/sql-server-python-service), or [Machine Learning Server for Hadoop](machine-learning-server-hadoop-install.md) in a Spark [compute context](../r/concept-what-is-compute-context.md).
+On Windows, Python operations are limited to running Machine Learning Server web services that contain Python script.
+More capability, including Python sessions and direct execution, is projected for future releases.

 ## System requirements

-+ Operating system must be a [supported version of Windows](r-server-install-supported-platforms.md) on a 64-bit with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
-Itanium chips (also known as IA-64) are not supported.
-Multiple-core chips are recommended.
++ Operating system must be a [supported version of 64-bit Windows](r-server-install-supported-platforms.md).

 + Memory must be a minimum of 2 GB of RAM is required; 8 GB or more are recommended.

-+ Disk space must be a minimum of 500 MB.
+Disk space must be a minimum of 500 MB.

 + .NET Framework 4.5.2 or later.
 The installer checks for this version of the .NET Framework and provides a download link if it's missing.
 A computer restart is required after a .NET Framework installation.